Jh123x/buildergen/Readme.md

 ## Features
 - [x] Generate builder files from `structs`
-- [ ] Config paths to generate all structs
+- [x] Config paths to generate all structs
+- [ ] Generate builders with local imports in a different package

 ## QuickStart